New FAMLI plan offers fresh batch of leave coverage

 The CU FAMLI plan builds on existing leave options for employees, working in tandem with several existing paid leave options to give employees more time and greater flexibility in taking care of themselves or family members.
 Read on to learn how the FAMLI plan will work alongside CU’s other paid leave programs.

+Employees can apply now for FAMLI leave to start after Jan.
+1 by following instructions in the FAMLI employee guide.
 In addition, Employee Services is offering an on-demand course and Q&A sessions on Zoom to help CU employees learn more about FAMLI.
 See details below.

 What does FAMLI provide?